kubesphere/website/content/en/docs/application-store/external-apps/deploy-clickhouse.md

 weight: 14340
 ---

 [ClickHouse](https://clickhouse.tech/) is a column-oriented database management system (DBMS) for online analytical processing of queries (OLAP).
-ClickHouse on QingCloud is a ClickHouse cluster application deeply customized with features including automated cluster management, data redistribution in clusters, and excellent performance with less cost.
+ClickHouse on QingCloud is a deeply customized ClickHouse cluster application maintaining ClickHouse cluster functions and featuring automated cluster management, data redistribution in clusters, and excellent performance with less cost.

 This tutorial demonstrates how to deploy ClickHouse Operator and a ClickHouse Cluster on KubeSphere.